A half-million young Catholics invade Rome, awaiting Pope Leo XIV at Holy Year youth festival

 “It’s a bit messed up, but this is what is nice about the Jubilee,” said Chloe Jobbour, a 19-year-old Lebanese Catholic who was in Rome with a group of more than 200 young members of the Community of the Beatitudes, a France-based charismatic group.

-She said, for example, it had taken two hours to get dinner Friday night, as the KFC was overwhelmed by orders.
+She said, for example, that it had taken two hours to get dinner at a KFC overwhelmed by orders Friday night.
 The Salesian school that offered her group housing is an hour away by bus.
-But Jobbour, like many here this week, didn’t mind the discomfort: It’s all part of the experience.
+But Jobbour, like many in Rome this week, didn’t mind the discomfort: It’s all part of the experience.

 “I don’t expect it to be better than that.
 I expected it this way,” she said, as members of her group gathered on church steps near the Vatican to sing and pray Saturday morning before heading out to Tor Vergata.

-There was one tragedy before the vigil began: The Vatican confirmed that an Egyptian 18-year-old, identified as Pascale Rafic, had died while on the pilgrimage.
-Leo met Saturday with the group she was traveling with and extended his condolences to her family.
+There was one tragedy before the vigil began.
+The Vatican confirmed that an Egyptian 18-year-old woman, identified as Pascale Rafic, died during the pilgrimage, reportedly of cardiac arrest.
+Leo met Saturday with her group and extended his condolences to her family.

-The weather has largely cooperated: While Italian civil protection crews had prepared for temperatures that could have reached 34C (93F) or higher this week, the mercury hasn't surpassed 30C (85F) and isn't expected to.
+The weather has largely cooperated.
+While Italian civil protection crews had prepared for temperatures that could have reached 34C (93F) or higher this week, the mercury hasn't surpassed 30C (85F) and isn't expected to now.

 Romans inconvenienced, but tolerant